1961 Goldsboro B-52 crash: Mark 39 Mod 2 nuclear bombs

-The two Mark 39 Mod 2 nuclear bombs involved in the Goldsboro crash had distinctly different outcomes.
-Official reports identified them as weapon no. 1 (or bomb no. 1) and weapon no. 2 (or bomb no. 2), with the first's parachute having deployed and the second having crashed into the ground in free-fall without any decrease in its speed.
-Weapon no. 2 was kept in the forward bomb bay of the aircraft, while weapon no. 1 was in the aft bomb bay.
+The two Mark39 Mod2 nuclear bombs involved in the Goldsboro crash had distinctly different outcomes.
+Official reports identified them as weapon no.1 (or bomb no.1) and weapon no.2 (or bomb no.2), with the first's parachute having deployed and the second having crashed into the ground in free-fall without any decrease in its speed.
+Weapon no.2 was kept in the forward bomb bay of the aircraft, while weapon no.1 was in the aft bomb bay.

 Weapon No. 1: Serial No. 434909 (parachute)

-Weapon No. 1 as it was discovered by the EOD team after the accident.
+Weapon No.1 as it was discovered by the EOD team after the accident.

-The "probable trajectory sequence" of Weapon No. 1 in the Goldsboro Accident.
+The "probable trajectory sequence" of Weapon No.1 in the Goldsboro Accident.

-Weapon no. 1, identified as serial number 434909 (and kept in the aft bomb bay), was flung out of the aircraft at an altitude of around 9000 ft above the ground.
+Weapon no.1, identified as serial number 434909 (and kept in the aft bomb bay), was flung out of the aircraft at an altitude of around 9000 ft above the ground.
 It apparently twisted from its rack in a way that caused the "safing pins" on its arming rods to pull out longitudinally and without any sign of damage, despite not having been pulled from the crew compartment.
 Once it left its rack, the bomb dropped in such a way that its arming rods were pulled out in much the same manner as an intentional drop sequence would be.
 This caused its MC-845 Bisch generator to be actuated, initiating the MC-640 low-voltage thermal battery pack and the MC-543 timer.
 The explosive actuators triggered the deployment of the bomb's parachute as in normal functioning.

-The MC-832 Differential Pressure Switch operated as normal, and passed the battery current to the MC-722 Arm/Safe switch.
+The MC-832 Differential Pressure Switch operated as normal, and passed the battery current to the MC-772 Arm/Safe switch.
 This switch was found by the initial explosive ordnance disposal (EOD) team on the scene to be in the "Safe" position, and did not pass its current on further.
 The MC-543 safe-separation timer ran its full length (42 seconds), and initiated the MC-641 High-Voltage Thermal Battery Pack.
 Upon impact with the ground, the crush-switch closed, which would under normal circumstances fire the weapon.
-But as the MC-722 Arm/Safe Switch had not activated the MC-788 High-Voltage Safing Switch, the X-Unit was not charged, and no detonation occurred.
+But as the MC-772 Arm/Safe Switch had not activated the MC-788 High-Voltage Safing Switch, the X-Unit was not charged, and no detonation occurred.
 The "squibs" that would inject the boost gas into the weapon were not released and the tritium reservoir was found intact.

-The weapon was found in an upright position, with its parachute hanging on adjacent trees, about 1 mile behind where the main wreckage of the aircraft impacted.
-On January 24, the EOD team from Wright-Patterson Air Force Base disassembled and "safed" the weapon (by disconnecting the tritium reservoir from the primary), and returned it to Seymour Johnson AFB.
-The weapon was described as having only sustained "negligible damage", with only a broken nose plate, and its nose buried about 18 in in the dirt.
+The bomb was found in an upright position, with its parachute hanging on adjacent trees, about 1 mile behind where the main wreckage of the aircraft crashed.
+On January24, the EOD team from Wright-Patterson Air Force Base disassembled and "safed" the weapon (by disconnecting the tritium reservoir from the primary), and returned it to Seymour Johnson AFB.
+The weapon was described as having only sustained "negligible damage", with only a broken nose plate, and its nose buried about 18 in in the soil.
 Approximately one pint (half a liter) of JP-4 jet fuel was found in the bomb case.